interledger/rafiki/packages/mock-account-provider/README.md

 The default [seed file](./seed.yml) contains the seed data for the demo rafiki configuration.

+Make sure the demo stack is running and not previously seeded.

-Build the code locally with `pnpm build`.
+Build the code locally with `pnpm build-seed`.
+Run it with `pnpm node dist/run_seed.js`.
+To use a different config file, set the `SEED_FILE_LOCATION` environment variable, e.g.
+`SEED_FILE_LOCATION=<path to seed file> pnpm node dist/run_seed.js``